Mugen-Spiegel/code-doc-ai/app_doc/services/post_formatter.md

-## Overview
+# PostFormatter Class

-The `PostFormatter` class is a Ruby class that is designed to format post objects.
-It has two methods: `preview` which returns the first 100 characters of the post body followed by an ellipsis, and `uppercase_title` which returns the post title in all uppercase letters.
+The `PostFormatter` class is designed to format post objects by providing methods to generate a preview of the post body and convert the post title to uppercase.

 ## initialize method
-The `initialize` method is the constructor for the `PostFormatter` class.
-It takes a `post` object as an argument and assigns it to an instance variable `@post`.
+The `initialize` method is a constructor method that initializes a new instance of the `PostFormatter` class with a post object.

 ```ruby
 def initialize(post)